Workiva/over_react/doc/null_safety_and_required_props.md

 ### Introduction

-fixme organize intro vs more detailed sections?

-> [!WARNING]
-> When rendering components with required props, make sure you're getting [required prop validation](#required-prop-validation), by either:
-> - Enabling the [analyzer plugin][analyzer-plugin] during development, if possible
-> - Running tests with asserts enabled (e.g., using DDC) to help catch missing required props

-> [!WARNING]
-> Just like any `late` variable, reading required props when they're not guaranteed to be present can lead to errors and bad behavior.
->
-> Required props are only validated to be present on props a component was rendered with, and not on other props objects.
->
-> To safely read required props, see more info [here](#unsafe-required-prop-reads).
-We also recommend enabling the [analyzer plugin][analyzer-plugin] during development, if possible, which lints for unsafe prop accesses.

 Starting in over_react 5.0.0, you can declare non-nullable required props, using the `late` keyword.

 Throughout the documentation, we refer to these as "late required props" or just "required props".